 The Jewish Democratic Council of America (JDCA) is the political voice of Jewish Democrats.
-The Jewish Dems advocates for Jewish values and priorities within the Democratic Party and for the Democratic Party within the Jewish community.
+JDCA advocates for Jewish values and priorities within the Democratic Party and for the Democratic Party within the Jewish community.

 The Voice of Jewish Democrats

-As the voice of Jewish Democrats, Jewish Dems does not define itself or its positions based on those taken by other pro-Israel or progressive organizations, but it will work with those organizations to the extent their priorities align with The Jewish Dem’s unique voice within the Democratic Party.
+As the voice of Jewish Democrats, JDCA does not define itself or its positions based on those taken by other pro-Israel or progressive organizations, but it will work with those organizations to the extent their priorities align with JDCA’s unique voice within the Democratic Party.

 Civil Liberties & The Constitution

-Americans need to feel confident in the fairness and full functioning of our democracy.
+Americans need to feel confident in the integrity and full functioning of our democracy.

 Campaign Finance Reform and Integrity in Government: We support a constitutional amendment to overturn the Supreme Court’s disastrous Citizens United decision, which has unleashed billions of dollars in secret money into our political process.
 We believe in the disclosure of political donors’ names and must hold our leaders and their appointees to the highest standards of accountability and transparency.